ETFS-NAM India Nifty 50 ETF

 ASX Code: NDIA

 ETFS-NAM India Nifty 50 ETF (ASX Code: NDIA) offers exposure to the emerging Indian economy through its premier benchmark, the NSE Nifty50 Index.

 NDIA aims to provide investors with a return that, before fees and expenses, tracks the performance of the NSE Nifty50 Index.
 NDIA uses a full-replication strategy to track the index, meaning that it holds all of the shares that make up the index closely in proportion to their index weights.

 The NSE Nifty50 Index is weighted by market capitalisation and represents 50 of the largest and most liquid blue-chip companies listed on the National Stock Exchange of India (NSE).

-Access to a market that is difficult for Australian’s to invest in directly.
+Access to a market that is notoriously difficult for Australians to invest directly in.

-The Nifty50 includes India’s largest, blue-chip companies but also represents over 60% of the market capitalisation of the entire Indian stock market.
+The Nifty50 represents over 60% of the market capitalisation of the entire Indian stock market.

 NDIA invests in the 50 largest companies by market capitalisation listed on the NSE.
 To provide some examples: